apache/incubator-ponymail/README.md

 ### Requirements: ###

+* Linux operating system (tested on Ubuntu, Debian and CentOS - Windows or OS/X may work)
 * ElasticSearch backend
 * Apache HTTP Server frontend with mod_lua loaded OR
   * Nginx with nginx-extras (ng-lua module) AND lua-apr installed